Continue reading for more information or go straight to How and when to apply

 We pay the Tuition Fee Loan directly to your university or college in three instalments within the academic year.
-The first payment of the Tuition Fee Loan is made after we receive confirmation from your university or college that you’re in attendance on your course.
+The payments are made after we receive confirmation from your university or college that you’re in attendance on your course.

 You must repay your Tuition Fee Loan including any interest.
 Interest is added to your loan balance from the day the first loan payment is made to your university or college.

 You can get more information on the repayment of your student loan and what interest you’ll be charged by visiting GOV.UK.